 Faculty Professional Development Assignment (FPDA) Program Overview

 Faculty Professional Development Assignments (FPDA) allow faculty time to advance work on research and scholarship that is difficult or impossible to perform in conjunction with one's on-campus responsibilities.
-FPDAs provide faculty with a release from teaching and service responsibilities, however the responsibility to continue mentoring current graduate students and post doctoral research associates remains.
+FPDAs provide faculty with a release from teaching and service responsibilities; the responsibility to continue mentoring current graduate students and post-doctoral research fellows remains.
 This professional development assignment may also entail international travel and/or familiarization with new or specialized training in the faculty member's discipline.
-FPDAs are expected to result in publications, grants, scholarly innovation and enhanced learning opportunities for students.
+FPDAs are expected to result in publications, grants, scholarly innovation, and enhanced learning opportunities for students.

 Criteria for review

-The criteria used to evaluate Faculty Professional Development Assignment applications include:
+The criteria used to evaluate FPDA applications include:

 • Determination of the extent to which the assignment will enhance the future performance of the individual's duties as a faculty member;

-• A clear indication that the improvement sought in a period of leave will benefit the department and the institution;
+• A clear indication that the improvement sought in a period of leave will benefit the department/school and the institution;

-• A clear understanding that granting the assignment is an investment in the future of the faculty member and of the department, and is not intended as a reward for past performance;
+• A clear understanding that granting the assignment is an investment in the future of the faculty member and of the department/school, and is not intended as a reward for past performance;

 • Evidence of the proposer's record of scholarly or creative activity.